 RlapsRisk® BC

-RlapsRisk® BC is an AI diagnostic to help pathologists and oncologists determine the right treatment pathway for early breast cancer patients
+Next-generation AI testing from routine H&E to inform the treatment pathway for early breast cancer patients

 Clinical context